Azure-Samples/ms-identity-msal-java-samples/3-java-servlet-web-app/1-Authentication/sign-in-ciam/README.md

 - The **Client Secret**, which is a requirement for Confidential Client Applications
 - The **Microsoft Entra authority**, which includes your Microsoft Entra tenant ID.

 In this sample, these values are read from the [authentication.properties](src/main/resources/authentication.properties) file using a properties reader in the class [Config.java](src/main/java/com/microsoft/azuresamples/authentication/Config.java).
+However, in production, the `SECRET` must be stored in a secure location (e.g. Azure KeyVault).
+Do not store secrets in code.

 ### Step-by-step walkthrough